rigetti/pyquil/docs/source/getting_started.rst

     sudo pip install -e .

-This will also install pyQuil's dependencies (requests >= 2.4.2 and NumPy >= 1.10) if you do not already have them.
+This will also install pyQuil's dependencies (numpy, requests, etc.) if you do not already have them.

 The library will now be available globally.